61-Year-Old Don Byers Recruited to Join Bellevue University Golf Team

 Byers is eligible to play because Bellevue is an NAIA school, not an NCAA institution, and thereby has different eligibility rules.
 As Alex Myers of GolfDigest.com noted, "Under NCAA rules, once someone enrolls as a full-time student, they only have five years to complete their four years of playing eligibility"

-Byers wasn't brought aboard to be a good story or earn the team some publicity, however—he's there to help it win.
+Byers wasn't brought aboard to be a good story or earn the team some publicity, however.
+He's there to help it win.

 "He hits it a long way, and he's athletic," Brown said, per Sobel.
 "If he can handle our cross-fit training, he'll be fine."